Virus, stalled economy raise Democratic hopes to take Senate

 Polls this month indicate the potential peril for GOP candidates.
 Fewer than one in four surveyed said they highly trust what Trump says about the outbreak, The Associated Press-NORC Center for Public Affairs Research survey showed.
 Trump's favorable rating tumbled to 43% in a mid-April Gallup poll, down sharply from 49% two weeks earlier.

-A recent Republican National Committee survey of 17 battleground states showed significant erosion in support for Trump since the virus outbreak, a danger sign for GOP Senate candidates.
-The Republican senatorial committee sent candidates a 57-page memo by O’Donnell & Associates, a strategic communications firm, urging them to blame China for causing the pandemic and advising, “Don’t defend Trump, other than the China Travel Ban — attack China.”
+A recent Republican National Committee survey of 17 battleground states showed significantly eroded support for Trump since the virus outbreak, a danger sign for GOP Senate candidates.
+The Republican senatorial committee sent candidates a 57-page memo by O’Donnell & Associates, a strategic communications firm, urging them to blame China for the pandemic and advising, “Don’t defend Trump, other than the China Travel Ban — attack China.”

 “More and more are signs the voters are looking for change, they're looking for greater stability," said J.B.
 Poersch, who runs the Senate Majority PAC, an outside ally to Democratic leadership.

-Illustrating how one GOP candidate is handling Trump, Maine's Collins said it's “not helpful" when Trump speculates about the virus.
+Illustrating one GOP candidate's approach to Trump, Maine's Collins said it's “not helpful" when he speculates about the virus.
 Trump mused the next day about injecting disinfectants as a treatment, which doctors warned could kill.

 Asked about Trump, Collins noted she didn't back him in 2016, when she's said she wrote in a vote for then-House Speaker Paul Ryan, R-Wis.
 “I’ll work with whomever is elected president,” she said during an Instagram live event hosted by Colby College.